While Greater Attention Given to Combating Synthetic Opioids, Agencies Need to Better Assess their Efforts

 Agency Affected: Executive Office of the President: Office of National Drug Control Policy

-Comments: In its 60 Day-letter, dated June 26, 2018, the Organized Crime Drug Enforcement Task Force (OCDETF) discussed the output metrics and statistics it is tracking as part of its National Heroin Initiative.
+Comments: In its 60 Day-letter, dated June 26, 2018, officials from the Organized Crime Drug Enforcement Task Force (OCDETF) noted the output metrics and statistics that OCDETF is tracking as part of its National Heroin Initiative.
 For example, the letter states that OCDETF will track statistics on opioid overdose deaths, however it is unclear how this tracking effort is being incorporated into the National Heroin Initiative.
 While our report noted that statistics on overdose deaths have been used as outcome-oriented measures by agencies like the Office of National Drug Control Policy to assess its efforts, it is unclear how OCDETF is using these statistics to assess its performance and inform its efforts under the National Heroin Initiative.
-We reached out to OCEDTF in September 2018 for a status update and will continue to coordinate with OCEDTF to learn more about the implementation of this recommendation.
+In October 2018, OCDETFs National Heroin Initiative Coordinator told us that the OCDETF Regional Directors were in the process of establishing and tracking region-specific metrics, such as local data on drug overdoses.
+In October 2019, we reached out to OCEDTF officials for an update, and they did not have any further information to provide.
+We will continue to follow-up with OCDETF on their progress towards implementing the recommendation.

 Recommendation: The Executive Director of Organized Crime Drug Enforcement Task Forces should work with the National Heroin Initiative Coordinator to establish outcome-oriented performance measures for the goals set out for National Heroin Initiative.
 (Recommendation 4)

 Agency Affected: Department of Justice: Organized Crime Drug Enforcement Task Forces